machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - OpenAI-native web search configured directly on `OpenAIProvider`,
 - external MCP servers attached as OpenAI MCP tools.

-This feature keeps tool registration modular.
-Tool discovery and registration are handled by the SPI in `org.machanism.machai.ai.tools`, while OpenAI-native tool support is implemented in `OpenAIProvider`.
+This feature enables modular tool registration.
+Tool discovery and registration are handled by the SPI in org.machanism.machai.ai.tools, and tool support is implemented in providers.

 ## Feature overview